Aledosim/adreg/README.md

 ## About The Project

-This program creates a database of advertisements that accepts the name of advertisement, the name of the client, the start and the end dates and the investment per day in BRL.
-The database relies on SQLite and the file is created on the root directory.
+This program creates a database of advertisements that accepts the name of the advertisement, the name of the client, the start and the end dates and the investment per day in BRL.
 You can create reports on each entry filtered by client and period of time.

 ### Built With